Magadheera: Themes and influences

 The film is based on the concept of reincarnation and eternal love.
 According to Rediff, the rewritten script's basic storyline is that "Love remains eternal and it will follow generations and generations.
 There is always a big victory for Love."
-The film's flashback sequences were used as a flip switch between the film's olden and present day eras.
-Initially the film featured a scene in which the present day heroine accidentally receives a dupatta preserved in a museum that is used in the flashbacks as the dupatta Bhairava and Ranadheer race for.
+The film's flashback sequences were used as a flip switch between the film's olden and present-day eras.
+Initially the film featured a scene in which the present-day heroine accidentally receives a dupatta preserved in a museum that is used in the flashbacks as the dupatta Bhairava and Ranadheer race.
 However, separate dupattas were used in the film as Rajamouli felt that getting the dupatta from the flashback would complicate the narrative.

 In her book Bimal Roy's Madhumati: Untold Stories from Behind the Scenes, writer Rinki Bhattacharya compared the reincarnation theme of Magadheera with that of Madhumati (1958), Karz (1980), Karan Arjun (1995) and Om Shanti Om (2007).
 Touching the heroine unleashes locked memories within the hero that transport him to Rajasthan in 1609 from contemporary Hyderabad.
 Bhattacharya also compared Magadheera to another Telugu film, Mooga Manasulu (1964).
 Rajamouli told Subhash K. Jha that he was inspired by Karan Arjun to make films based on reincarnation.